free web templates

 AAAI 2023

-Also presented at KDD 2022 Workshop on Data-driven Humanitarian Mapping (oral) and IC2S2 2022
+Also presented at KDD 2022 Workshop on Data-driven Humanitarian Mapping and Policymaking (oral) and IC2S2 2022

 [paper] [code]